When Bigger is Worse: A Practitioner's Guide to Model Selection Under Data Scarcity: Methods

-\paragraph{Hyperparameters.} All runs share identical hyperparameters to ensure fair comparison: 50 epochs, data augmentations, batch size 32 (reduced to 8 at 1280\,px due to memory constraints), Adam optimizer with learning rate $10^{-3}$, and a fixed random seed.
+\paragraph{Hyperparameters.} All runs share identical hyperparameters recommended by Ultralytics to ensure fair comparison: 50 epochs, default data augmentations, nominal batch size 64 (the actual batch size varies but gradient accumulation is used in any case), Adam optimizer (with learning rate of $10^{-3}$), and a fixed set of random seeds.
 All models are initialized from COCO-pretrained weights.
+Hyperparameters and data augmentations are detailed in \cref{sec:implementational-details}.
+While we do not use early stopping, the reported metrics correspond to the checkpoint achieving the best validation performance.